 Fulfilling Aesthetic & Interpretive Understanding and Culture & Belief

 For the paired categories of Aesthetic & Interpretive Understanding (AI) and Culture & Belief (CB), students must take one course (either Gen Ed or previously-designated departmental course) that currently counts for either AI or CB.
 The other course in this pair may be either AI or CB, a departmental course that counts toward either category, or a departmental course within the Arts & Humanities division.
 Essentially, students are given the option for one course in this pair to act as the new program’s distribution requirement.
-In order to receive Gen Ed credit for an Arts & Humanities course, students must first take a Gen Ed or departmental course that is currently approved for Gen Ed credit.
-Credit can then be given retroactively, as appropriate, for the Arts & Humanities course.
+In order to receive Gen Ed credit for an Arts & Humanities course, students must also take a Gen Ed or departmental course that is currently approved for Gen Ed credit in AI or CB.
+Credit can then be given, as appropriate, for the Arts & Humanities course.
 Learn more about courses in the Arts & Humanities division.

 Please note the following:

-- Credits & grades: Only four-unit FAS courses taken for a letter grade can count toward current Gen Ed requirements.
+- Credits & grades: Only four-unit FAS courses can count toward current Gen Ed requirements.

 - Expos and Freshman Seminars: Courses in Expository Writing and Freshman Seminars will not count toward any of the current Gen Ed requirements or the new requirements.